-Because today's standards require that compliance programmes be designed to mitigate the actual risk faced by companies across the globe, there is a need for compliance professionals to follow efforts to measure the actual likelihood that corrupt payments will be solicited in specific countries of operation.
+On a practical level for companies, because today's standards require that compliance programmes be designed to mitigate the actual risk faced across the globe, there is a need for compliance professionals to follow efforts to measure the actual likelihood that corrupt payments will be solicited in specific countries of operation.
 TI remains the most cited resource for this information.
-Since 1995, TI's Corruption Perceptions Index (CPI) has ranked countries (180 in 2020, the latest survey) by perceived levels of corruption.
+Since 1995, TI's Corruption Perceptions Index (CPI) has ranked countries (180 in 2021, the latest survey) by perceived levels of corruption.
 Those countries ranked lower on the survey are perceived as more corrupt, and thus are considered to harbour greater risks of official corruption.
 Though some private consultancies are now offering different or more complex data sets to provide alternative measures, TI's CPI rankings are still frequently used by companies (and sometimes by enforcement agencies) as measures of potential overall corruption risks in the countries ranked.
+In May 2022, the European Research Centre for Anti-Corruption and State-Building (ERCAS), the Anti-Corruption & Governance Center and the Center for International Private Enterprise launched the Corruption Risk Forecast (CRF).
+The CRF is based on certain data indicators, such as budget transparency, administrative burden, judicial independence, press freedom and e-citizenship, to measure corruption levels in more than 120 jurisdictions and provides trends analysis.
+The scope of data is somewhat broader than that used by TI and preliminary evaluation suggests that the CRF may at least be a helpful addition to compliance professionals' toolkit.

 The World Bank's Enterprise Surveys provide another source of perceived levels of corruption in various countries.
-This source covers 139 countries, though some of the data sets on individual countries are ageing - many are over five years old and some are now a decade old.
+This source covers 149 countries, though some of the specific country data sets are ageing - many are over five years old and some are now a decade old.
 According to the World Bank, the data is based on survey responses by over 135,000 firms worldwide.
 Compliance professionals may find here information that is more directly related to day-to-day operational issues, as the surveys cover responses to 12 'indicators' of potential corruption, including the likelihood of having to make a payment or gift to obtain an operating licence, the value of a gift to an official expected to secure a government contract, or percentage of firms expected to give gifts to officials to 'get things done'.

 There are also regional efforts to measure corruption demand.
 One example is the Latin America Corruption Survey, the most recent version of which was published in July 2020.
 This survey, conducted by 15 law firms practising across the region, focused on the perceived effectiveness of local anti-corruption laws and compliance practices.
 In the survey, 54 per cent of respondents region-wide responded that corruption was a significant obstacle to doing business, and 47 per cent stated that they believed that they had lost business to competitors that paid bribes - though respondents in certain countries with high perceived levels of corruption reported significantly higher numbers.
-Only 45 per cent of respondents stated that they believe offenders were likely to be prosecuted in their countries, a figure which was down from 66 per cent when the survey first asked this question in 2008.
+Only 45 per cent of respondents stated that they believe offenders were likely to be prosecuted in their countries, a figure that was down from 66 per cent when the survey first asked this question in 2008.
 In addition to trends on the demand side, the survey also provides useful information for benchmarking compliance efforts; for example, the responses discuss specific types of compliance programme activities that companies operating in the region have undertaken.